COSSAS/SOARCA/docs/content/en/docs/core-components/executer.md

 ---

 ## Components

-The executer consists of the following components.
+The executor consists of the following components.

 - The capability selector
 - Native capabilities (command executors)
-- MQTT capability to interact with: Fin capabilities (third party executors)
+- MQTT capability to interact with: Fin capabilities (third-party executors)

 ### Capability selector (Executor)

 The capability selector will select the implementation which is capable of executing the incoming command.
-There are native capabilities which are based on the CACAO `command-type-ov`:
+There are native capabilities based on the CACAO `command-type-ov`:

 * **Currently implemented**
     * ssh